fmannhardt/fmannhardt.de/src/pages/articles/2017-06-15---Poster_at_BPMDS_2017/index.md

   - "Poster"
   - "BPMDS Conference"
   - "CAiSE Conference"
+  - "Process Mining"
-description: "I just presented two poster versions of short papers at the BPMDS conference which is co-located with the CAiSE conference in Essen."
+description: "Two posters of short papers presented at the BPMDS conference, which is co-located with the CAiSE conference in Essen."
 ---

 I just presented two poster versions of short papers at the <a href="http://www.bpmds.org">BPMDS conference</a>, which is co-located with the CAiSE conference in Essen.
 The two posters are available for download below.